Borders of Spain

+Spain, formally known as the Kingdom of Spain (Spanish: Reino de España), is a sovereign nation primarily situated on the Iberian Peninsula in South Europe.
+It also includes the archipelagos Canary Islands and Balearic Islands, along with overseas territories bordering Morocco located in North Africa.
+The mainland is bordered by the Mediterranean Sea to the south and east, except for a small land border with Gibraltar.
+To the north and northeast, it shares borders with France, Andorra, and the Bay of Biscay, while Portugal and the Atlantic Ocean lie to the west and northwest.
+Spain is one of only three countries, along with France and Morocco, to have coastlines on both the Atlantic and Mediterranean.
+The Portugal–Spain border, stretching 1,214 km (754 mi), is the longest continuous border within the European Union.
+As a matter of fact, the total length of the border shared by Spain reaches 1928 km long.

 Borders

 Spain–Portugal border

 The Spain-Portugal border, commonly known as La Raya, is 1,292 kilometers long.
 It extends through the provinces of Pontevedra, Ourense, Zamora, Salamanca, Cáceres, Badajoz and Huelva in Spain, and the districts of Viana do Castelo, Braga, Vila Real, Bragança, Guarda, Castelo Branco, Portalegre, Évora, Beja, Faro in Portugal.

 The border starts in the mouth of Minho River, and ends in the mouth of Guadiana River.

 Spain-France border

 The Spain-France border is 656.3 km long.
 It is divided in two parts, since it is interrupted by Andorra.
 The first part extends through the provinces of Gipuzkoa, Navarre, Huesca, Lleida and Girona in Spain, and the departments of Pyrénées-Atlantiques, Hautes-Pyrénées, Haute-Garonne, Ariège, Pyrénées-Orientales in France.

 The border goes from the mouth of Bidasoa River to a cape between Cerbère and Portbou, and crosses the Pyrenees.

 Spain–Andorra border

 The Spain-Andorra border is 63.7 km long.
-It extends through the province of Lérida in Spain, and the parishes of La Massana, Andorra La Vella, Sant Julià de Lòria, Escaldes-Engordany and Encamp.
+It extends through the province of Lleida in Spain, and the parishes of La Massana, Andorra La Vella, Sant Julià de Lòria, Escaldes-Engordany and Encamp.

 This border is a hotspot for smuggling, because of the cheapness of tobacco in Andorra.